framedsc/Sitesource/markdown/GameGuides/DOOM.md

 ## Compatibility

-To use the camera tools, you'll need to downgrade game binaries.
+To use the camera tools, you'll need to downgrade the game's binaries.
 Please use the guide on FRAMED to learn how to [Revert Game Update using Steam Console](https://framedsc.github.io/GeneralGuides/steam_update_guide.htm).
-After the first step you can download the necessary binaries with using this code: `download_depot 379720 379721 907965064786099828`.
+After the first step you can download the necessary binaries using this code: `download_depot 379720 379721 907965064786099828`.
 Then you need to copy these files to your game folder. (explained at step 6)

 @alert important
-Camera tools only works with **OpenGL API**.
+Camera tools only work with **OpenGL API**.
 To change API go to `Settings > Advanced > Graphics API`.
 @end

 ## Troubleshooting

-First, try to start camera with only starting it as administrator. **IF everything's fine, then you don't need to apply these steps below.**
+First, run the camera tools as administrator. **IF everything's fine, then you don't need to apply the steps below.**

-1. Start camera tools as administrator (For real)
+1. Running as administrator
-	1. Right click to `DOOMx64.exe` go to `Properties > Compatibility`
+ 1. Right click on `DOOMx64.exe` go to `Properties > Compatibility`
-	2. Click the `Change settings for all users` button
+ 2. Click the `Change settings for all users` option
  3. Check `Run this program as an administrator` and press OK
-	4. Right click to `IGCSInjector.exe` and click `Run as administrator` (Yes still, you know Windows)
+ 4. Right click to `IGCSInjector.exe` and click `Run as administrator`

 2. Disable Windows UAC
  You may need to disable Windows UAC.
 To do this use [this guide on winaero.com](https://winaero.com/blog/how-to-turn-off-and-disable-uac-in-windows-10/).
 You don't need to download the app, just apply **Option one**, and **Option two**.